Welcome, New Students!

 Dear Admitted Spartan:

-Welcome to the Health Science & Recreation Department!
+Welcome to the Department of Public Health and Recreation!
 We are a dynamic, engaged department filled with opportunities for students.
-We are excited to have you join us!
+We are excited you chose us!

-The undergraduate Public Health program offers two major options: Public Health or Public Health with a concentration in Health Services Administration.
+The undergraduate Public Health program offers three major options:

 We have many student groups on campus that students in the Public Health program enjoy being a part of.
-Even for students juggling work, family commitments, and a commute, being engaged with a student organization can help you make the most of your college experience.
+Even for students juggling work, family commitments, and a commute, being engaged with a student organization will enhance your college experience.
 Some of the organizations our majors are a part of are listed here: Beyond the Classroom.

 For Incoming Freshmen:

 Check out this link for more information specifically for incoming freshmen.

 We recommend that you focus in your first few semesters on your lower division general education classes.
 In your first two semesters, you’ll also want to take PH 1: Understanding your Health, PH 15: Human Life Span, and PH 67: Introductory Health Statistics.
 We encourage you to meet with a faculty or peer advisor in your first semester to get to know the department and plan your courses.
 The CHHS Student Success Center is also a great resource for planning your general education courses.
 Check out the Advising Hub for course roadmaps, instructional videos, and more.

 Check out this link for more information specifically for incoming transfers.